felipefdl/wercker-status/README.md

 ## Installing
-You will find this package in "atom" packages in the settings. or run `apm install atom-wercker-status` from the command line.
+You will find this package in "atom" packages in the settings. or run `apm install wercker-status` from the command line.

+## Using
+The status Wercker operates automatically, identifying your project and getting the status of the build.
+But you can also use the following hotkeys:
+* `shift-ctrl-W` - Hotkey to check status in Windows/Linux
+* `shift-cmd-W` - Hotkey to check status in Mac OS X
+* `wercker-status:checknow` - Use this command to bind other command.

+And you can find the "Wercker status" in  menu "Packages".

 ## Documentation